Ahmedsamymahrous/Basic-Linux-Tasks/README.md

 In this repo we will:
 * Create a Linux CentOS machine on AWS using Terraform.
 * Create Incorta user using Ansible.
+* Allow Incorta user to switch to root without a password using Ansible.
 * Attach external disk with ext4 format then mount it under /incorta with Incorta ownership, using Terraform
 * Install all JAVA versions (OpenJDK 8 & 11, Oracle JDK8) using Ansible.
 * Create a switchable bash script to switch between JAVA versions.